anatol/booster/docs/manpage.md

   * `mount_timeout` timeout for waiting for root filesystem to appear.
 The field format is a decimal number and then unit number.
 Valid units are "s", "m", "h".
 If no value specified then default timeout (3 minutes) is used.
 To disable the timeout completely specify "0s".

   * `extra_files` is a comma-separated list of extra files to add to the image.
 If an item starts with slash ("/") then it considered an absolute path.
 Otherwise it is a path relative to /usr/bin.
 If the item is a directory then its content is added recursively.
+There are a few special cases:
-A special case is `busybox`, adding it to the image enables emergency shell in case of a panic during the boot process.
+       * adding `busybox` to the image enables emergency shell in case of a panic during the boot process.
+       * adding `fsck` enables boot time filesystem check.
+It also requires filesystem specific binary called `fsck.$rootfstype` to be added to the image.
+Filesystems are corrected automatically and if it fails then boot stops and it is responsibily of the user to fix the root filesystem.

 ## COMMAND-LINE FLAGS
   `booster` command accepts following flags: